 Never let another meeting action item fall through the cracks.
 Effective follow-through and accountablity are key to successful meeting outcomes.
 Consider using online meeting and task management tools to automate the process of creating, assigning, and tracking meeting action items.

 When applicable, share meeting takeaways and insights with other team members or departments to keep everyone informed and updated on your team's progress.
-With apps like Hugo, you can share meeting outcomes directly with other team members via popular team communication apps like Slack or Microsoft Teams.
+With apps like Fellow, you can share meeting outcomes directly with other team members via popular team communication apps like Slack or Microsoft Teams.

 Think critically about the format of your team meeting and adjust the plan to keep discussions fresh and relevant.
 Seek out feedback on the structure of your meetings and get topic suggestions from staff members by issuing meeting effectiveness surveys.
 This type of feedback exchange increases engagement during sessions and inevitability improves meeting outcomes.

 Team meeting software is a type of meeting management software designed to help teams streamline and optimize their meeting workflow.